How to use and supply animal by-products (ABPs) as farm animal feed or in feed, and how to get your site registered and approved.

 Using gelatine and collagen

-You can only use gelatine or collagen to make animal feed if it comes from non-ruminant animals (animals that don’t chew the cud).
+You can only use gelatine or collagen to make animal feed if it comes from non-ruminant animals (animals that do not chew the cud).

 You must make sure any bakery or confectionery products you’re using do not contain ruminant gelatine or collagen.